2021 Airdrie and Shotts by-election

-The 2021 Airdrie and Shotts by-election was held in the UK parliament constituency of Airdrie and Shotts following the resignation of the sitting member (MP), Neil Gray, to run for the corresponding seat (which he subsequently won) in the 2021 Scottish Parliament election.
-This was necessitated by Scottish National Party (SNP) rules banning its members from sitting as an MSP and an MP at the same time.
-It took place on 13 May 2021, a week after the Scottish Parliament elections, to reduce COVID-19 transmission risk.
+A by-election for the United Kingdom parliamentary constituency of Airdrie and Shotts was held on 13 May 2021 following the resignation of incumbent Scottish National Party (SNP) MP Neil Gray to run for the corresponding seat—which he subsequently won—in the 2021 Scottish Parliament election.

-The by-election was the second to the 58th Parliament elected in 2019.
-This by-election ended a long lull between House of Commons by-elections in Scotland, with the last one having been held in Inverclyde in 2011.
-This was the first by-election to a Westminster constituency in which the SNP was the defending party.
 Anum Qaisar-Javed held the seat for the SNP with a decreased majority but an increased share of the vote.

+This was the first UK parliamentary by-election in Scotland for nearly 10 years, with the previous one having been the 2011 Inverclyde by-election.

 Background

 Airdrie and Shotts is a generally working-class, urban seat, and contains the towns of Airdrie, Calderbank, Chapelhall, Glenmavis and Shotts.
 Previous MPs for the seat include the former Labour cabinet ministers Helen Liddell and John Reid, both of whom now sit in the House of Lords.

-Neil Gray was elected as the Scottish National Party (SNP) MP for Airdrie and Shotts at the 2015 United Kingdom general election, and was re-elected in both 2017 and 2019.
-In November 2020, Gray announced that he would be resigning as an MP in order to try and win a seat in the Scottish Parliament constituency of the same name at the 2021 Scottish Parliament election.
+Neil Gray was elected as the Scottish National Party (SNP) MP for Airdrie and Shotts at the 2015 general election, and was re-elected in both 2017 and 2019.
+In November 2020, Gray announced that he would be resigning as an MP in order to try and win a seat in the Scottish Parliament constituency of the same name at the 2021 Scottish Parliament election; this was necessitated by SNP rules banning its members from sitting as an MSP and an MP at the same time.
 On 23 March 2021, he made his final speech in the House of Commons, and was appointed Steward and Bailiff of the Manor of Northstead a day later.
+The by-election date of 13 May 2021, a week after the Scottish Parliament elections, was chosen to reduce COVID-19 transmission risk.